BinghamtonRover/RoverSystem/docs/suspension.md

 ### Command Hierarchy

-Command precidence is based on the time-of-execution, with the most-recent command taking precidence.
+Command precedence is based on the time-of-execution, with the most-recent command taking precedence.

 ## Commands